 pwerle-logo

-OUR LANGUAGE
+OUR LANGUAGES

 ALWAYARRE AND Anmatyerre

 Australia was once home to more than 250 Aboriginal and Torres Strait Islander languages, each tied to a distinct Country, people, and cultural system.
 Today, around 120 languages are still spoken, though many are at risk.
-Each language is a vessel for thousands of years of ancestral knowledge—about law, land, relationships, ceremony and survival.
+Each language is a vessel for thousands of years of ancestral knowledge about law, land, relationships, ceremony and survival.

-In the Utopia region of the Northern Territory, two main languages—Alyawarre and Anmatyerre—continue to be spoken and passed down through generations.
+In the Utopia region of the Northern Territory, two main languages, Alyawarre and Anmatyerre, continue to be spoken and passed down through generations.
 These languages are not separated by hard borders.
 Instead, they blend and flow together across the landscape, just like the communities that speak them.
-People living in areas such as Soakage Bore, Atnwengerrp, Antarrengeny, and Mulga Bore may speak either or both languages, often using a hybrid form that reflects kinship ties and shared Country.
+People living in areas such as Soakage Bore, Atnwengerrp, Antarrengeny and Mulga Bore may speak either or both languages, often using a hybrid form that reflects kinship ties and shared Country.

+The choice to identify as Alyawarre or Anmatyerre is often cultural and relational, connected to family, community and ceremony.
 While these two languages dominate locally, families in Utopia also maintain links to non-local languages such as Pitjantjatjara, Warlpiri and Arrernte, particularly through intermarriage or extended family networks.
 This multilingualism reflects the rich, interconnected web of Aboriginal identity.

-Crucially, language is not just spoken—it is sung, danced, painted and embodied.
-It lives in the Dreaming stories, in ceremonial songlines, and in the body paint designs (Awelye) that form the basis of many Utopian artworks.
+Crucially, language is not just spoken; it is sung, danced, painted and embodied.
+It lives in the Dreaming stories, in ceremonial songlines and in the body paint designs (Awelye) that form the basis of many Utopian artworks.
 Even when English is used in everyday life, these traditional expressions continue to carry the essence of language forward.

-Although formal language revitalisation programs are active across Australia—including bilingual schools, community language centres, and digital archives—the most powerful preservation tool in Utopia remains the act of living culture.
-Through art, dance, storytelling, and ceremony, Utopia’s families are keeping Alyawarre and Anmatyerre alive.
+Although formal language revitalisation programs are active across Australia including bilingual schools, community language centres, and digital archives; the most powerful preservation tool in Utopia remains the act of living culture.
+Through art, dance, storytelling and ceremony, Utopia’s families are keeping Alyawarre and Anmatyerre alive.
 And every canvas, every brushstroke, is part of that story.

 subscribe to our newsletter